 The decorative and fine art collections of the Walker Art Gallery, Lady Lever Art Gallery and Sudley House are amongst the best in Europe.
 Amid the familiar – and the less well known - objects, which include paintings, sculptures, fashion and ceramics, are works that help to tell often hidden or overlooked LGBT histories and stories.
-These narratives may emerge through the identity of the artist or the subject matter of a piece, or may be revealed through historic or current interpretations of a subject.
+These narratives sometimes emerge through the identity of the artist or the subject matter of a piece, or through historic or current interpretations of a subject.

 See our LGBT glossary of terms to see what terminology we have used.